Wingman-19/CPP_UAV_Stereo_Vision/README.md

 ## Requirements
   * Avoid static obstacles using a stereoscopic camera while moving from point A to point B
   * Avoid moving obstacles using a stereoscopic camera while moving from point A to point B
+  * Detect collisions within 4 seconds of the collision
+    * Give time for the UAV to gather data and make a decision on how to avoid the collision

 ## Overall Process
   1. Open the zed camera